MatchuPitchu/react-summary/01_React Concepts.md

     modalCancelAction.addEventListener('click', closeModalHandler);
   ```

-- in React basic steps are done by the library; the developer describes rather on a higher level the end result of what should be displayed on the screen, in other words the desired target state(s), and React will figure out the actual JS DOM instructions (-> called `declarative approach`); in React the code of one application is splitted in multiple small components that are responsible for one clear task; so code stays maintainable and manageable; React library is doing the rendering and combining of the code
+- in React basic steps are done by the library; the developer describes rather on a higher level the final result of what should be displayed on the screen, i.e. the desired target state(s)

-## React - How it works
+- React will figure out the actual JavaScript DOM instructions (-> `declarative approach`)
+- in React the code of one app is splitted in multiple small components that are responsible for one clear task -> so code stays maintainable and manageable
+- React library is doing the rendering and combining of the code

-### Virtual DOM & DOM Updates
+## React: Virtual DOM & DOM Updates

 - React `virtual DOM` determines how the component tree currently looks like and what it should look like after a state update
-- the `ReactDOM` receives the differences between previous and current states and then manipulates the `real DOM` (-> that's what users see) -> `Notice`: the state in React is immutable and can only be updated with `setState()` because otherwise React would have NO chance to know if state changed in a component
+- the `ReactDOM` receives the differences between previous and current states and then manipulates the `real DOM` (-> that's what users see)
+- `Notice`: state in React is immutable and can only be updated with `setState()` because otherwise React would have NO chance to know if state changed in a component
 - React cares about components and updates `real DOM` if one of the following changes:
   - `props`: data from a parent component to make components configurable and enable parent-child-component communication
   - `state`: internal data of a component
   - `context`: component-wide data
-- `Virtual DOM Diffing`: React re-evaluates a component whenever props, state or context changes, i.e. re-exectues component function and with this all child component functions, BUT changes to the `real DOM` are only made for differences between these evaluations
+- `Virtual DOM Diffing`: React re-evaluates a component whenever `props`, `state` or `context` changes, i.e. re-exectues component function and with this all child component functions, BUT changes to the `real DOM` are only made for differences between these evaluations

   - a virtual comparison between previous and current state needs only few resources (-> happens in memory)
   - reaching out the `real DOM` for rendering in the browser is expansive from a performance perspective